 - Why don't we notice the wave nature of matter in our everyday experience?

 - What experimental evidence do we have to show that elementary particles can behave like waves?

 - Light and other forms of electromagnetic radiation have both particle and wave properties.
 Answer the following questions.
-Provide an example of a device, object, phenomena, or situation that can be used to demonstrate each of the two different models of light.
+Provide an example of a device, event, phenomenon, or process that can be used to demonstrate each of the two different models of light.
 Choose examples from common experience.
 No fancy laboratory experiments or abstract textbook situations.

 - What evidence do we have that light is a wave?